Artur Dinter: Later life

 After the Nazis gained power in 1933, Dinter attempted to re-join the NSDAP in April.
 He was rebuffed and the Gestapo intensified its surveillance of him throughout the 1930s and even arrested him for a short while.
 Heinrich Himmler banned Dinter's "Deutsche Volkskirche" in 1937.
-Two years later the Reichsschrifttumskammer, Nazi Germany's official writers' association, expelled Dinter, effectively banning him from publishing anything, as one had to be a member to do so.
-In 1942, he was brought before a Special Court (Sondergericht) in Freiburg im Breisgau to be tried for violating the ban on public writing.
-In 1945, he was sentenced by a Denazification court in Offenburg to a fine of 1000 Reichsmark for his anti-Semitic writings which the court ruled helped provide the intellectual basis for the 1935 Nuremberg Laws.
+Two years later, the Reich Chamber of Literature expelled Dinter, effectively banning him from publishing anything, as one had to be a member to do so.
+In 1942, he was brought before a special court (Sondergericht) in Freiburg im Breisgau to be tried for violating the ban on public writing.
+In 1945, he was sentenced by a denazification court in Offenburg to a fine of 1000 Reichsmark for his antisemitic writings, which the court ruled helped provide the intellectual basis for the 1935 Nuremberg Laws.

-Dinter died in 1948 in Offenburg, Baden, at the age of 71.
+Dinter died in 1948 in Offenburg, Baden at the age of 71.

 Quotation

 "Ein Körper ist ja nur das Instrument, auf dem die Seele spielt."

 "A body is only the instrument on which the soul plays."